Ashutoshmali67/ml-project/README.md

-we have the detailed of all the employees of Company  we will predict which employee will leave the job the detail contain following Features.
+we will explore a dataset and understand which factors lead a person to leave their current job .
+Using this data, we’ll conduct an exploratory data analysis (EDA) to find patterns, and finally, build a model .

 The maximum accuracy got as 76.29 % by using Logistic Regression and gradient boost classifier